davifmdhack/adeno_predict/README.md

 ## **Dataset format**
 <p style="text-align: justify;">

 Because data collection was carried out in a single research center, it was not necessary to build a server, implement a cluster or distributed processing.
 The database was built similar to the available file `dataset_example.csv` with single acess __PATH__ in domestic domain.
+The features used were described in `features_detail.md`.

 </p>

 ## **Pre-processing**
 <p style="text-align: justify;">

-Innitialy, we excluded the `ID` feature (sensitive data).
-We standardized attribute names and content of categorical variables.
-The dataset was divided into analysis_clear and analysis_imputed, with the attributes `ki67` and `pathology` initially excluded from **analysis_clear** and from **analysis_imputed** after the imputation process so as to have the greatest amount of aggregated information for predicting missing data.
-Missing consistency values were removed, considering that there is no simultaneity of missing values for `adc` and `consistency`.
-In both datasets, One Hot Encoder was applied to the variable `sex` and an upsampling process was applied, thus totaling **analysis_clear** to a total of 86 and **analysis_imputed** to a total of 96.
-Normalization or standardization was applied to the pipeline of each algorithm (see in `workflow_algorithms` folder).
+We excluded sensitive features, and those associated with surgery process after imputation process.
+At this point, two datasets were made: **analysis_clear**, after randomized upsampling process n = 86, and **analysis_imputed** with n = 96 after upsampling.

 </p>